sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 This obviously takes more time than running a simple unit test, which has virtually no dependencies.

 * System tests are also **harder to write**.
-Some of the components (e.g., databases) might require complex setup before they can be used in a testing scenario.
+Some of the components (e.g. databases) might require complex setup before they can be used in a testing scenario.
 Think of not only connection and authentication, but also making sure that the database has all the data that is required by that test case.
 This takes additional code that is needed just for automating the tests.

 * Lastly, **system tests tend to become flaky**.